How does the monitor store or communicate the data that is collected?

 Who would benefit from having an IAQ test performed in their home?

 Everyone should ensure that they are breathing healthy air in their home.
-Testing is especially recommended in homes where there are young children or elderly people, people suffering from allergies or asthma, and in situations where you notice any of the common complaint issues mentioned above (see the “common IAQ complaints question” above.)
+Testing is especially recommended in homes where there are young children or elderly people, people suffering from allergies or asthma, and in situations where you notice any of the common complaint issues mentioned in the “Common IAQ Complaints” question above.

-Can you tell me the specific VOC’s that are in my house?
+Can you tell me the specific VOCs that are in the house?

-No, our sensor measures total VOCs.
-Sometimes, based on the time of day that levels increase, we can get a pretty good idea of what might be causing the particular spike.
+Our sensor measures total VOCs, but does not indicate which specific VOCs are present.
+But based on what time of day levels increase, sometimes we can get a pretty good idea of what might be causing the particular spike.

 What does the AirAdvice for Homes system test for?

-Temperature, humidity, carbon dioxide (CO2), carbon monoxide (CO), volatile organic compounds (VOCs, which are odors and chemicals), and particulates (dust and dander.)
+Temperature, humidity, carbon dioxide (CO2), carbon monoxide (CO), volatile organic compounds or VOCs (odors and chemicals), and particulates (dust and dander).